MADdegen/The-M-G-NS-Community-M-C-/README.md

 # MADdegens
-MADdegen Ventures is building a social crowdfunding DAO and web3 accelerator called simply, The MADdegens. 👊
+The MΛĐĐΞGΞNS Community [MĐC] is building a social crowdfunding superDAO and web3 accelerator.. 👊